 It’s in my bio.
 The way to my heart is a Trini Chicken Dalpuri Roti.
 The smell the texture transport me back to Trinidad.
 As a newbie expat in London, it was important to know where my closet roti shop was located.
 It was about the aromas, the food, the parlance of home.
 On a few occasions, I trekked to West and South London but I wasn’t overly impressed.
 Then Autumn 2009, Hubby and I stumbled upon Roti Masters in Croydon Market.
 I’ve not looked back since.
 I used to call to reserve my slices of cassava pone because it was just like my mother used to make it.
 Then, they moved to St. George’s Walk, Croydon.
 Hubby and I also relocated.
 Now my closest branch is in Sutton!
 Hurrah.
-You may have seen my pics on Insta, but it’s time you got to know them better.
-This is Trevor and Ros Bobb’s (Roti Masters) interview.
+You may have seen my pics on Insta, but it’s time you got to know Roti Masters better.

 TTT: Tell us a bit about yourself.

 RM: We (Trevor and Ross Bobb) are Trinidadian born business owners living in the UK.
 Growing up in traditional households, surrounded by good food, there was always a keen interest in both eating and cooking.
 When we met in London, we turned this passion into a business opportunity and have since celebrated over 10 years in the catering industry.

 TTT: What was the catalyst for starting Roti Masters?

 RM: Having identified a gap in the market for authentic Caribbean food, in 2008 Ros and I seized the opportunity to spice up St George’s Walk.
 We introduced food of an East Indian origin with a Caribbean twist.
 As Trini’s, the catalyst came after seeing a predominance of Jamaican cuisine and a lack of choice for other Caribbean foods, and in particular Trinidadian food.